 When comparing target-maturity ETFs and laddered ETFs for a bond laddering strategy, there are a few things to pay attention to.
 First, you’ll want to look at what types of bonds the fund holds.
 Each type of bond carries a different default risk level, based on the credit ratings of the bond issuer.
 This risk level can determine how likely you are to lose money and what type of returns you can expect to see.

-Bonds issued by the Treasury are among the safest since they’re backed by the full faith and credit of the United States government.
+Bonds issued by the Treasury are among the safest since they’re backed by the full faith and credit of the U.S. government.
 Junk bonds, on the other hand, have the lowest credit ratings and therefore, the highest risk of default.

 Also, consider the potential returns, maturity terms and how they align with your short and long-term goals.
 If you’re planning to allocate a sizable portion of your portfolio to bond ETFs, then it’s important to consider when that money will be accessible to you and how much you could expect to earn from your investments.